lrsjng/h5ai/README.md

 # h5ai
-**a modern HTTP web server index for Apache httpd, lighttpd, nginx and Cherokee**
+**h5ai** is a modern HTTP web server index for Apache httpd, lighttpd, nginx and Cherokee.
 The preferred way to report a bug or make a feature request is to create [a new issue](http://github.com/lrsjng/h5ai/issues/new) on GitHub!